hannobraun/fornjot/CONTRIBUTING.md

 Finally, feel free to just ask.
 If you have a specific issue in mind, just comment there.
 Or direct your query to [Matrix] or [Discussions].

-If you're not a programmer or are looking for some variety, you can also work on [the website](https://github.com/hannobraun/www.fornjot.app).
+If you're not a programmer, or are looking for some variety, you can also work on [the website](https://github.com/hannobraun/www.fornjot.app).

 ## Additional Guidelines